Every property owner in Germany is liable to pay real property tax (Grundsteuer). The tax rate depends on the type of real property.

 Example: How real property tax burden is determined

-Due to a reform of real property tax, the basic real property tax rate ”B“ will be lowered to 0.034 percent from 2025.
+Due to a reform of real property tax, the basic real property tax rate ”B“ will be lowered to 0.034 percent or 0.031% (depending on the property type) from 2025.

 Real Property Transfer Tax

 When domestic real estate is sold or changes owner, a one-time real property transfer tax (Grunderwerbsteuer) of the purchase price is levied if the purchase price or consideration exceeds EUR 2,500.
 Real property transfer tax is usually paid by the buyer.
 Real property transfer tax also applies to a real property-owning company if 90 percent of the shareholders change within ten years.
 The tax rate varies from federal state to federal state.
 Please see the table below for more information.